NVIDIA-Omniverse/kit-extension-sample-spawn-prims/exts/omni.example.spawnPrims/tutorial/tutorial.md

 Save the file then switch focus to Omniverse.

-Notice that both buttons use the same function and both are Spawn a `Cube`.
+Notice that both buttons use the same function therefore both currently spawn a `Cube` despite their labels.

 ![spawnprim_tut_gif5](images/spawnprim_tutorial5.gif)

-## Step 7: Create a Cone
+## Step 7: Create a Cone from the Menu

-Just like how we got the command for creating a Cube, let's get the command for creating a cone.
+Using the interface in Omniverse Code, create a Cone.

 ### Step 7.1: Create the Mesh